alexbradd/ingsw2022-AM36/README.md

 |:------:|:-------:|:-----:|
 |  98%   |   90%   |  89   |

+## Command line options documentation

+The provided executable will accept the following command line options:

+- `--server`: runs the executable in server mode (if omitted, the executable will run in this mode)
+- `--client-cli`: runs the executable in textual mode
+- `--client-gui`: runs the executable in graphical mode
+- `--port [PORT]`: listen/connect to this port (default is *9999*)
+- `--address [IP]`: used only in client mode, connect to this address (default is *localhost*)
+- `--persistence-store [PATH]`: use this path to store persistence files (default is *./eryantis-store*)
+- `--no-persistence`: disable persistence
+- `--no-ping`: disable server pinging during a game (see protocol documentation)
+- `--max-ping [MS]`: used in server mode, set the maximum time in milliseconds to wait for clients to respond to PING messages (see protocol documentation) (default is *1000*, choose a value between 100 and 3000)
+- `--client-socket-timeout [MS]`: used in client mode, set the socket timeout (default is *10000*)
+- `--connectivity-check-interval [MS]`: used in client mode, set the amount of milliseconds between each HEARTBEAT message (default is *5000*)
+- `--verbose`: use more verbose output

 ## Note about the documentation

 We have included in the project's deliverables both the documentation as